Woodsman: Equipment

 In woodsmen competitions, the required equipment consists of cross-cut saws, bow saws, axes, peaveys, helmets, gloves, foot and leg protection, and climbing gear for the pole climb.

-Common types of saws include the M-Tooth and the Peg and Raker.
-Most beginners will start on an M-Tooth because it is a more forgiving saw and move up to a Peg and Raker as they improve.
+Common types of saws include the M-tooth and the peg and raker.
+Most beginners will start on an M-tooth because it is a more forgiving saw and move up to a peg and raker as they improve.
 Competition bow saws, unlike commercial bow saws, have frames and blades that are 42" long.
 Many different grinds and makes of competition axes are available, with some of the more popular types including Tuatara, Keech, and Brute Force.

-For Horizontal Speed chop, Hard hit, and vertical speed chop and hard hit, heavier, and sharper race axes are used.
-These Axes have a broader face, with more edge to cut into the wood, and are often sharpened more than an average splitting axe.
+For speed chop and hard hit events, heavier and sharper race axes are used.
+These axes have a broader face, with more edge to cut into the wood, and are often sharpened more than an average splitting axe.
 The origins and design of racing axes come from the single–bit felling ax, or American ax, a standard felling axe used in field work since the late 18th century.